Chapter 4:

 “No, no, no, José.
 I'm sorry.
 Hold this.
 And watch.”

 I start grinding one against the other, the fastest I can.
-The notch wasn't big enough, it falls twice.

 Once again, the stem against my leg and the fast motion that now is also smooth and continuous.
-I can see confusion in José's eyes and start feeling the heat and strain on my arms, but I won't stop.
+I can see confusion in José's face and start feeling the heat and strain on my arms, but I won't stop.

 Finally, smoke.
 A spark.